 Janggyeongpanjeon is the building in which the Tripitaka Koreana is stored.
 In order to get there, one must first go through Haeinsa's Iljumun Gate, Bonghwangnu, and Gugwangnu, and pass by Daejeokgwangjeon, where the Buddha is enshrined.
 Janggyeongpanjeon is found on the highest point of Haeinsa Temple.
 Since it holds the Buddhist canon, it is a symbol of the high status of the temple.

-In Korea, there are 3 large temples known as the 'Sambosachal'.
-The word 'Sambo' (three treasures) refers to Buddha, the law of Buddha, and the disciples of Buddha (Buddhist monks).
-Haeinsa Temple is where the second treasure, the law of Buddha (the Tripitaka Koreana), is housed.
-Since the Tripitaka Koreana encompasses the law of Buddha, it is a symbol of Haeinsa's high temple rank as the 'Beopbosachal' (the dharma-jewel temple).
+In Korea, there are three large temples known as the Sambosachal.
+The word Sambo (three treasures) refers to Buddha, the law of Buddha, and the disciples of Buddha (Buddhist monks).
+Haeinsa Temple is where the second treasure, the law of Buddha (Tripitaka Koreana), is housed.
+Since the Tripitaka Koreana encompasses the law of Buddha, it is a symbol of Haeinsa Temple's high ranking as the Beopbosachal (the dharma-jewel temple).

 The two longer buildings are Sudarajang and Beopbojeon, where the Tripitaka Koreana is stored.
 At first glance, the Janggyeongpanjeon looks like an ordinary structure without any special features.
-However, in the buildings themselves hide scientific elements that allow for the natural regulation of building ventilation, temperature, and humidity, which are crucial for the preservation of the very words of Buddha.
-Janggyeongpanjeon is also recognized by UNESCO for the scientific prowess displayed in its creation and positioning – which takes full advantage of the natural environment.
+However, what is not visible is the architectural elements that allow for the natural ventilation and temperature and humidity regulation, which are crucial for the preservation of Buddha's words written on the Tripitaka Koreana.
+Janggyeongpanjeon is also recognized by UNESCO for the architectural prowess displayed in its creation and positioning – which takes full advantage of the natural environment.

-The southwestern positioning of the buildings is also not unrelated to the amount of sunlight.
-Since the sun rises in the east and sets in the west, the building's position in the southwest gives it long hours of daily sun exposure and without any shadows directly to the front.
+The southwestern positioning of the buildings is also related to the amount of sunlight.
+Since the sun rises in the east and sets in the west, the building's position in the southwest gives it long hours of daily sun exposure without any shadows directly in the front.
 These long hours of sun serve to dry out the humid air that blows into the building from the mountain.
-The sun exposure on all sides of the building and the dry air that passes through automatically maintains the temperature and moisture of the interior.
+The temperature and moisture of the interior is automatically maintained by the sun exposure on all sides of the building and the dry air that passes through.

-In order to prevent any corruption or changes to the Tripitaka Koreana, it is extremely important to set the climatic conditions of the buildings' interiors.
-In the interior, air has to be able to flow smoothly from right to left and top to bottom, and the temperature and humidity must remain fixed, regardless of the season or time of day.
-Of course, the need for good ventilation is also a given.
+In order to prevent any corruption or changes to the Tripitaka Koreana, it is extremely important to set the climate conditions of the interior.
+Air must flow smoothly from right to left and top to bottom, and the temperature and humidity must remain fixed, regardless of the season or time of day.

 So, what kind of equipment was installed in Janggyeongpanjeon to maintain these ideal standards?
 First, each wall was installed with several windows from top to bottom.
-On the front of the building, small windows were placed towards the top while larger windows were put on the bottom.
-On the rear of the building, it was the opposite: big windows on top and smaller windows on the bottom.
+On the front of the building, small windows were placed towards the top, while larger windows were put on the bottom.
+At the rear of the building, big windows were made on top, and smaller windows on the bottom.

-This was to allow the cold air coming up from the mountain to enter in through the large windows in the front, circulate inside the building, and get warmer before exiting out the large windows in the back.
-The windows themselves are the work of humans, but the steady stream of air that flows through the building is the result of natural climate control.
+This was to allow the cold air coming up from the mountain to enter in through the large windows in the front.
+Inside, the air circulates inside the building and gets warmer before exiting through the large windows in the back.
+This ventilation system may be the work of men, but the steady stream of air that flows through the building is the result of the natural climate.

 Even the shelves where the Tripitaka Koreana is housed were scientifically and logically designed.
-The 5-tiered shelves are placed lengthwise in two rows, one in the middle and one parallel to the back wall of the repository.
-Leaving enough space at the front not only allowed enough sunlight to come in through the large windows there, but was also effective in providing space to use the printing plates to print the Buddhist canon on paper.
+The five-tiered shelves are placed lengthwise in two rows, one in the middle and one parallel to the back wall of the repository.
+Leaving enough space at the front not only allowed enough sunlight to come in through the large windows there, but was also effective in providing space to use the printing plates for scribing the Buddhist canon onto paper.
 Unlike the average bookcase in which the backs and sides are closed, the sides of the shelves here remain open, with space between the bottom shelf and the floor of the repository.
 This space was left so that air could circulate all the way from the top of the ceiling to the bottom of the floor, preventing the wooden printing blocks from retaining moisture.
-The wooden 'maguri' (end pieces) of the Tripitaka Koreana also play an important role.
+The wooden maguri (end pieces) of the Tripitaka Koreana also play an important role.
 When the woodblocks were stacked in the shelves, only these wider end pieces would touch, letting air flow in between the thinner printing surfaces of the blocks.
-This of course, allowed for good ventilation.
-The air that came through the windows in the front of the building would hit the horizontallyplaced shelves and make its way into every corner of the building before exiting out the big and little windows in the back of the building.
+The air that came through the windows in the front of the building would hit the horizontally placed shelves and make its way into every corner of the building before exiting out the windows at the back.
 The same principle applied to the inflow of air from the back.
 This extremely effective ventilation system is why there is almost no temperature difference between the air in the building near the ceiling and that at the bottom.

 The floor of Janggyeongpanjeon is a dirt floor, not a wooden one.
-The floor as well, is an example of scientific knowledge at work.
-Charcoal, lime powder, salt, and sand were laid down in order and packed down.
-This way, the floor could absorb moisture during times of high humidity, and give off moisture when the air was dry, regulating the humidity of the interior.
+The floor as well is an example of scientific knowledge at work.
+Charcoal, lime powder, salt, and sand were laid down in that order, and packed down.
+In this way, the floor could absorb moisture during times of high humidity and give off moisture when the air was dry, thus regulating the humidity of the interior.
 It also served as a means of preventing blight.

 The structure of Janggyeongpanjeon lets air continually circulate throughout the interior of building to its farthest corners, naturally maintaining a consistent temperature and moisture level.
 Thanks to this hidden science, the Tripitaka Koreana has been well-preserved in its entirety for over 1,000 years.

 Different from your average building, the Janggyeongpanjeon was not built with any interior walls, only pillars.
 This was because proper ventilation was extremely important for the preservation of the Tripitaka Koreana.
-In fact, if you add together all the pillars of Janggyeongpanjeon, you will find that there are 108 in all.
+In fact, there is a total of 108 pillars in all.
 Sudarajang and Beopbojeon halls have 48 pillars each, while Dongsaganjeon and Seosaganjeon halls have 6 pillars each.
-In Buddhism, the number 108 represents the cares and concerns that people feel.
-These are called the '108 earthly temptations' or '108 anguishes'.
-It is said that generally, when the 6 sensory organs (the nose, ears, eyes, tongue, body, and mind) perceive an object, each does not have equal feelings of pleasure, pain, and neutrality.
-This gives rise to 18 different 'temptations' or 'anguishes'.
+In Buddhism, the number 108 represents the cares and concerns of mankind.
+These are called the "108 earthly temptations," or "108 anguishes."
+It is said that when the six sensory organs (nose, ears, eyes, tongue, body, and mind) perceive an object, each does not have equal feelings of pleasure, pain, and neutrality.
+This gives rise to 18 different "temptations" or "anguishes."
 Since each of these 18 temptations include both secular and sacred feelings, this becomes 36 different temptations.
-Since each of these 36 temptations have past, present, and future dimensions, this becomes a very sizeable 108 temptations.
+Since each of these 36 temptations have a past, present, and future dimensions, this becomes a very sizeable 108 temptations.
 That Janggyeongpanjeon has 108 pillars is not by chance.
-It is said that the columns have the meaning of overcoming the 108 temptations through the 84,000 sutras and ascending to a state of nirvana.
+It is said that the columns signify overcoming the 108 temptations through the 84,000 sutras and ascending to a state of nirvana.